 In preparation for my talk tomorrow, “A Frame-Maker’s Approach to Framing Watercolors,” I’m posting this delightfully festive, early twentieth century impressionist watercolor, “Santa Fe Race Scene.”
 The artist is the noted Hispanic-American painter, illustrator, muralist, and teacher Francis Luis Mora (1874-1940).
 We framed this one a number of years ago, but it’s such an appealing piece and I’ve always been pleased with the framing.

 The frame, which is 1-1/4″ wide, is made in quartersawn white oak with a Weathered Oak stain, and has a gilt slip repeating the yellows of the sun-drenched day.
 For such a loose, impressionistic painting which is less concerned with line or depicting three-dimensional form than it is in the dance of color and pattern, I used a less formal or refined profile.
-(Mora’s self-portrait, below, for example, would call for a more formal frame profile, such as a cove or ogee, to suit the subtle rendering of the figure.)
+(Mora’s self-portrait at the bottom of this post, for example, would call for a more formal frame profile, such as a cove or ogee, to suit the subtle rendering of the figure.)
 The texture of the carved surfaces of the molding echo the painting technique.
 The carved circles near the corners give emphasis to the frame’s joints and provide a suitably simple decorative motif to celebrate the picture and echo all the circles used to render the heads and faces in the crowd, many framed by serapes.
 For a picture capturing the life of a culture that hasn’t lost the instinct to decorate its arts, decoration in the frame feels necessary.
 In fact, the absence of decoration might have actually felt incongruous.

 Matting and Framing Close